ID6ERS/Cancer_Resistance_Math_Modeling/README.md

 ### Core Code Contributors

-- Supriyo Bhattacharya (Model 3)
 - Kishore Hari (Model 1)
 - Mohit Kumar Jolly (Model 1)
 - Sourabh Kotnala (Model 2)
+- Supriyo Bhattacharya (Model 3)

 ### User Guide:

 1. Please find respective README files in each directory labeled model_(number) to get instructions of how to run deposited files.

-2. The code-base for this paper's computational work is in both R and MATLAB.
+2. The codebase for this paper's computational work is in both R and MATLAB.

 3. Directory names are designed based on computational models explained in the paper.